AT&T turns to Lazard for advice on DirecTV deal -sources

 Representatives for AT&T declined to comment while Lazard did not respond to requests for comment.

-The proposed deal, if it happens, would be a big fee-paying event for Wall Street banks that are enjoying a revival in mergers and acquisitions after several years of lackluster activity following the financial crisis.
+The proposed deal, if it happens, would be a big payday for Wall Street banks that are enjoying a revival in mergers and acquisitions after several years of lackluster activity following the financial crisis.